pivotal/docs-tap/cli-plugins/accelerator/command-reference/tanzu_accelerator.hbs.md

-## tanzu accelerator
+# tanzu accelerator

-Manage accelerators in a Kubernetes cluster
+This topic manages accelerators in a Kubernetes cluster.

 ### Options